kannankvs/md2/SAI_1.5 Release notes.md

 4) **get_tam_int_attribute**: This API is used to get values for specified interface object attributes
    sai_status_t (*sai_get_tam_int_attribute_fn) (_In_ sai_object_id_t tam_int_id, _In_ uint32_t attr_count, _Inout_ sai_attribute_t *attr_list);

-5) **tam_telemetry_get_data**  This will return data of all the source objects bind’ed to the TAM object or data pertaining to the source only based on the option chosen in the attritube list
+5) **tam_telemetry_get_data**: This will return data of all the source objects bind’ed to the TAM object or data pertaining to the source only based on the option chosen in the attritube list
    sai_status_t (*sai_tam_telemetry_get_data_fn)(_In_ sai_object_id_t switch_id, _In_ uint32_t attr_count, _In_ const sai_attribute_t *attr_list);